Moddable-OpenSource/moddable/documentation/Moddable SDK - Keeping Up To Date.md

 <a id="host-mac"></a>
 ### Host environment update

+> The Moddable SDK requires macOS Sierra version 10.12 or newer and Xcode version 9 or newer.
+Beta releases of Xcode are not supported.

 The Moddable SDK tools are frequently updated with improvements and added functionality.
 You should occasionally update your host environment by following these steps:

 1. Update your local clone of the [Moddable repository](https://github.com/Moddable-OpenSource/moddable):